Ogle family: Ogle of Eglingham

 The Ogles of Eglingham were strongly Parliamentarian during the English Civil War.
 Robert Ogle of Eglingham rebuilt Eglingham Hall.
 He created a two-storey, seven-bayed mansion that incorporated the old manor as its west wing.
 The Ogles sold Eglingham Hall around 1900.

 Henry Ogle of Eglingham, second son of William Ogle of Choppington and nephew of the first Baron, acquired the Eglingham manor near Alnwick, Northumberland in 1514.

 Luke Ogle of Eglingham (1510–1597) was a nephew of Henry.
 In 1565, he served as High Sheriff of Northumberland.
 He also built a new manor house (later to become known as Eglingham Hall) on the site of an existing pele tower.

 Cpt.
 Henry Ogle of Eglingham (1600–1669) sequestered land for Parliament from 1643 to 1650.
 He also raised forces as a parliamentary commissioner from November/December 1644.

 Cpt.
 John Ogle of Eglingham (1621–1682/6) was the son of Henry's (1600–1669).
 In 1654, he served as High Sheriff of Northumberland during the Commonwealth.
 He married Eleanor Pringle.

-Henry Ogle of Eglingham (d.
-1711) was the son of Cpt.
+Henry Ogle of Eglingham was the son of Cpt.
 John Ogle (1621–1682/6).
 He was High Sheriff of Northumberland in 1706/7.
 Henry married his first wife Apollina Howard in 1664.
 In November 1692, he married Grace Widdrington.

 Ogle of Berwick and Bowsden

 Nicholas Ogle of Berwick and Bowsden (1605–1646) was the brother of Cpt.
 Henry Ogle of Eglingham (1600–1669), and the father of Rev. Luke Ogle of Berwick.

-Rev. Luke Ogle of Berwick. was the eldest son of Nicholas Ogle (1605–1646).
+Rev. Luke Ogle of Berwick was the eldest son of Nicholas Ogle (1605–1646).
 Vocal in his views against the papacy, his open dissent during the Restoration led to his arrest and temporary confinement on a few occasions.

 Samuel Ogle (1658–1718) was the son of Rev. Luke Ogle.
-He was recorder for Berwick and member of Parliament.
+He was recorder for Berwick and Member of Parliament.
 He was also Commissioner for the Colony of Maryland.

 Samuel Ogle, was the grandson of Rev. Luke Ogle of Berwick.
 He fought at the siege of Fort William Henry and became Provincial Governor of Maryland in 1732 and began a dynasty in Maryland.

 Benjamin Ogle (7 Feb 1749 – 6 Jul 1809) was Samuel's son.
 He was governor of Maryland from 1798 to 1801.

 Benjamin Ogle Tayloe (21 May 1796 – 25 February 1868) was Benjamin's grandson and an American businessman, bon vivant, diplomat, and political activist in Washington, D.C.